The 2015 Summer Architecture Academy (SAA) dates are July 6 to July 31, 2015

 The tuition cost for the 2015 Summer Architecture Academy is $2,175.
 Tuition covers all instruction, field trip costs, photo ID and free bus pass.
 There is a non-refundable $55 Architecture Departmental Application fee.

 Equipment and supplies are about $170 and are not included in the tuition cost.
 A supplies list will be emailed to admitted students.
 A pre-packaged kit is available from the DuckStore.

 Room and board fees are not included in the tuition cost.

 For groups of 3 or more students coming together, we offer group scholarships of $200 per student.
 If you are part of a group, you must email the names of your group members to firstname.lastname@example.org no later than May 15.

 UO Housing: Academy students need to submit a separate online application to apply for summer housing at the UO along with a $25 non-refundable application fee.

 For the most current information, online application link, and deadlines, check the

 When classes are over for the day, academy students can take advantage of the summer’s long afternoons and evenings, often returning to studios after the evening meal to work on projects.
-But there are other enticements: concerts and plays, both on campus and at Eugene’s Hult Center for the Performing Arts; sporting events and festivals; miles of bike and jogging paths; and numerous public parks.
-Students can paddle the Millrace in rented canoes or rent roller skates and bicycles.
+But there are other enticements: concerts and plays, both on campus and at in Eugene; sporting events and festivals; miles of bike and jogging paths; and numerous public parks.
 The UO’s extensive athletic facilities—including running tracks, swimming pools, and various courts—are open to students.
 The fees for the use of the facilities are included in the price of the tuition.

 Newly Accepted SAA Student Information